vagimeli/WriteBrained/README.md

 # Resources

-I like to share knowledge with peers, communities, friends, and family.
-Here's a list of resources that help increase technical understanding and improve writing skills.
+Here are some helpful technical writing and editing resources that provide worthwhile perspectives, guidance, and tips.

 ## Community